ztomasze/5parsecs/Rules/Combat Classes.md

 Feats

 * **Splash Damage** - When firing a Shrapnel weapon, each shot may target two adjacent targets if both are in range.
-Roll to hit once for each shot.
+Roll to hit for each target.
+If the weapon is Focused, the two targets must be the same for all shots.
 * **Point Blank** - Shrapnel weapons get +1 to hit within 4”.
 * **Pain Tolerance** - You can move and shoot in the same turn with stuns, but with a -1 penalty to hit.
 * **Riot Shield** - Increase toughness by 1 against enemies within 6” (including brawling).